 RANDALL ROBINSON: Well, Haiti was the largest piece of France’s global empire.
 It was its great profit center, that slave colony with 465,000 enslaved Africans working there, many of whom had been soldiers in African armies before they were brought to Haiti.
-And in August of 1789 — or 1791, rather, 40,000 of those slaves revolted and started a war that lasted twelve-and-a-half years under the leadership of an ex-slave and a military genius named Toussaint Louverture and Jean-Jacques Dessalines.
+And in August of 1789 — or 1791, rather, 40,000 of those slaves revolted and started a war that lasted 12-and-a-half years under the leadership of an ex-slave and a military genius named Toussaint Louverture and Jean-Jacques Dessalines.
 And this army of ex-slaves defeated two French armies, first the French army before the completion of their revolution and then another army dispatched by Napoleon under the leadership of his brother-in-law, and then the armies of England and Spain.
-150,000 blacks died in that twelve-and-a-half-year war.
+A hundred and fifty thousand blacks died in that 12-and-a-half-year war.
 And in January of 19 — 1804, rather, they declared Haiti the first free republic in the Americas, because the United States was then a country that held slaves.

 AMY GOODMAN: The debt that was incurred as a result of France not having access to the enslaved people of Haiti.

 RANDALL ROBINSON: The Haitians had to pay France for no longer having the privilege of owning Haitian slaves.
 That revolution provoked the end of slavery in the Americas.
 And so, that’s why it is so important that all African people, people generally in the Americas, because Haiti funded and fought in South American revolutions.
 That’s why Haiti is so honored in places like Venezuela by people like Simon Bolivar.
 Haiti was central to all of this.
 And we’re in Haiti’s debt.
 But it is for that —